ISSN 1016-5169 | E-ISSN 1308-4488

 pdf

-Clinical Outcomes of Using Drug Coated Balloons During Primary Percutaneous Coronary Intervention for ST Elevation Myocardial Infarction Patients – Insights from High-Risk Groups: A Single Centre Experience [Turk Kardiyol Dern Ars]
+Clinical Outcomes of Using Drug-Coated Balloons During Primary Percutaneous Coronary Intervention for ST-Elevation Myocardial Infarction Patients – Insights from High-Risk Groups: A Single-Center Experience-Uncorrected Proof [Turk Kardiyol Dern Ars]

 Turk Kardiyol Dern Ars.
 Ahead of Print: TKDA-17824 | DOI: 10.5543/tkda.2025.17824

-Clinical Outcomes of Using Drug Coated Balloons During Primary Percutaneous Coronary Intervention for ST Elevation Myocardial Infarction Patients – Insights from High-Risk Groups: A Single Centre Experience
+Clinical Outcomes of Using Drug-Coated Balloons During Primary Percutaneous Coronary Intervention for ST-Elevation Myocardial Infarction Patients – Insights from High-Risk Groups: A Single-Center Experience-Uncorrected Proof

 Ahmed Darwish1, Saleh M. Khouj2, Abdallah Alzoobiy2, Abdullah Ghabashi2, Ismail Alghamdi2, Saad Alhassani2, Ibrahim Elsawah2, Ghada Shalaby1, Abdulaziz Alshamrani2, Sheeren Khaled3